Apache HTTP Server Version 2.0

 when set.

-This influences mod_negotiation
+This influences mod_negotiation's behaviour.
+If

 to deliver a variant with that language.
 If there's no such variant,